BortPablo/BortPPablo/README.md

 ## About Me

 Hi, I'm Pablo Bort, a data scientis with 1 year of experience in this field.
-My interests include machine learning and data visualization.
+My interests include machine learning, data analytics and data visualization.

 ## Skills